LakshyaNandwana/JavaLearning/README.md

 # JavaLearning
-Java Basic programs to learn basic syntax and build applications.
+Basic Java programs to learn syntax and build applications.